Thursday, November 21, 2013MemberNet

 ACM-W Student Scholarships for Attendance at Research Conferences

-The ACM Women's Council (ACM-W), with funding from Wipro Technologies, provides support for
+The ACM Women's Council (ACM-W) provides support for

 women undergraduate or graduate students in computer science and related programs who wish to attend research conferences.

 the SIG will provide complimentary conference registration and a mentor during the conference.
-Applications are evaluated in
+The number of free registrations available varies from SIG to SIG.

 Graduating Students Eligible for Special Transition Rate